smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 9. Review the list for any lines that show a '1' under the column **PIn**.
 If there are any entries in this column this means there are Post-Install Instructions that must be reviewed before the PTF application should be executed.
-Sometimes the \"post-install\" instructions could actually include some pre-install requirements.
+Sometimes the "post-install" instructions could actually include some pre-install requirements.
     It might also be necessary to complete the post-install instruction of one PTF before attempting to apply any other PTFs.
 In this case,